MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 There are a number of options you have to customize your build.
 This includes, among other things: adding a reset button, adding tactile switches for the buttons, and changing the brightness of the LED.
 Review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#customization-options">Customization Options</a> section of the MGBC PCB folder for more information.

-This is also the point where I would install any desired mods discussed above in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#v-compatibility-with-other-mods">Mod Compatibility</a> section.
+This is also the point where I would install any desired mods discussed above in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#v-compatibility-with-other-mods">Mod Compatibility</a> section (other than power boards, obviously).
 Though, there aren't too many mods out there that would be required to add.
+Again, there is absolutely no need for additional audio mods or power cleaner mods on this build.

 ### Troubleshooting Common Electrical Issues